ocaml/caml-mode/README.md

 For other bindings, see <kbd>C-h b</kbd>.

-Some remarks about the style supported:
+Some remarks about the style supported
 --------------------------------------

 Since OCaml's syntax is very liberal (more than 100